| Descriptions of Jazz String Publications

 These jazz charts sound best when used with a live rhythm section (piano, amplified bass, guitar, and

 drums).
 Each selection is shipped with a CD synthesized version of the full arrangement and a rhythm

 section track for rehearsal, and or, performance purposes.
 Although these charts were written for the

-Washington Jazz String Project (see below for a link to JFK Center ), a chamber jazz string group of 4-4-2-
+Washington Jazz String Project (click here for a link), a chamber jazz string group of 4-4-2-2 and rhythm

 - Folk Song Blues-offers the opportunity to feature one or more of your beginning soloists.
 Ideal for